rndblog/rndblog.github.io/_posts/2015-09-12-how-to-write-posts-with-jekyll.markdown

 author_bio: 'I`m Grid Architect at GridDynamics in San Francisco, USA.
 You can find me also in <a href="http://plus.google.com/109421189749606131821">Google+</a> or <a href="https://www.linkedin.com/in/sotnikdv">LinkedIn</a>.'
 ---

-In this article we will be focused on how to write/edit/preview posts with Jekyll usage:
+This post will explain how to create your articles with Markdown, Jekyll and GitHub which is a simple way to start your own blog or edit posts on this resource.
+We will be focused on how to write/edit/preview posts with Jekyll:

 1. How to create Jekyll configuration
 1. How to write posts in **Markdown** syntax